a11ywatch/docs/docs/deployment.md

 ---
-description: Learn how to deploy the A11yWatch platform on any machine.
+description: Learn how to deploy the A11yWatch lite platform on any machine.
 id: deployment
 title: Deployment
 ---

-AWS Fargate is our main service used to deploy all things A11yWatch but, not limited to only AWS.
+Deploy all things A11yWatch Lite on your own servers.

 ## Getting Started